nicholaspatrickhill/PepperApp/README.md

 Hot pepper enthusiasts and hot sauce artisans may find PepperApp useful for storing and updating information about their favorite peppers or for discovering new varities to try in their recipes.

 ### ARCHITECTURE
+PepperApp is comprised of several modular and extensible layers that allow for flexibility and adaptability to different applications and use cases.
-PepperApp uses Entity Framework to manage connections to a SQLite database.
+Entity Framework is employed to manage connections to a SQLite database in the Data layer.
-The Services/Repository pattern and Data Transfer Objects (DTO) are employed to separate concerns.
-These abstractions limit exposure to the database, which makes the code more secure and easier to maintain.
+The Entities layer defines the data structure that represents a pepper for the purposes of the project and includes some objects that are seeded into the database at creation.
-The services handle logic and validation while the repository addresses data storage and retrieval.
+Logic and validation is isolated in the Services layer while the Repository layer addresses data storage and retrieval.
-The DTO's decouple the data model from other layers by exposing only necessary properties, providing a simplified view of the data required by end users and other classes in the projects.
+The Data Transfer Objects decouple the data model from other layers by exposing only necessary properties, providing a simplified view of the data required by end users and other classes in the projects.

-The use of these patterns facilitates the creation of two, independent applications that can interact with the data:
+By way of these abstractions, PepperApp is able to support multiple applications that interact with the same data in different ways:
+- A console application that enables users to perform CRUD operations on the database based on input received from the console.
 - A CRUD API with a Swagger UI that allows users to interact with the database through a web browser.
-- A console application that enables users to perform CRUD operations on the database based on input received from the console.

 ### FEATURES
 The following items from the Feature List are implemented: